Dan in Real Life: Plot

-After the bowling alley fiasco, Dan's three daughters angrily turn on him.
-Later Dan reconciles with them and they travel together to New York City, where they finally find Marie at her gym.
+Urged by his daughters, Dan takes them to New York City, where they find Marie at her gym.
 As he makes eye contact with her, Dan, in voice-over, tells the readers of his advice column that instead of merely planning ahead in life, they should "plan to be surprised."

-The film ends with Dan and Marie celebrating their wedding at his parents' Rhode Island home; Mitch happily dancing with Ruthie and Cara happily dancing with Marty, whom Dan has now accepted.
+The film ends with Dan and Marie celebrating their wedding in the backyard of his parents' oceanside home, with the entire family present.